 Everyone from elite athletes to famous entrepreneurs claims mental toughness and positive self-talk are keys to succeeding in a plethora of fields.

-There seems to be a large number of people swearing by the importance of toughness, but are there any benefits to a majority of individuals?
+There seems to be a large number of people swearing about the importance of toughness, but are there any benefits to a majority of individuals?
 Both scientific data and a large number of antecedents from tough performers seem to prove mental strength is crucially important in everyday life.

 Yet, many people stop trying to improve their mental resilience because it seems far too daunting.